IlianPihlajamaa/ModeCouplingTheory.jl/paper.md

 # Example Use

-To solve the standard MCT equations in three dimensions, one may run the following code.
-See the documentation for more explanations.
+To solve the standard MCT equations in three dimensions for hard spheres using the Percus-Yevick structure factor [@wertheim1963exact], one may run the following code.
+See the documentation for more an in-depth explanation.

 ```julia
 using ModeCouplingTheory